 Children crave structure.
 It gives them a feeling of security:

 - Set an example.
 Be the role model.
 If you’re constantly on your phone or tablet, your kids will mirror your behavior.
+Watching or listening to your kids is like looking in a mirror.
+They learn everything from you.
+Yes.
+That can be a bit scary too!

 - Set a timer while kids are on a screen.
 We all know how all-consuming screen time can be.
 Next thing you know you’ve been on your computer for hours.
 Screen time can suck the day away before you know it.
+Let them know before the timer is set.
+Having the expectation that time is up will make the transition away from screen time easier.

 - No tablets or phones or videos in the car.
 Some of the best conversations can happen in the car- either between you and your child or between your kids and their friends.
+Driving car pool was always so much fun too.
+Sometimes the kids would just forget I was there and I learned so much from being quiet and listening.

 - No phones at meal times.
 Meal times are times for families to connect.
+Find a box for the kids to decorate.
+Let everyone know all phones or tablets go into the box at meal time.

 What to Do Instead of Screen Time